JeremyLikness/ExpressionPowerTools/docs/api/ExpressionPowerTools.Core.Comparisons.DefaultComparisonRules.cs.md

 When documentation refers to "are similar" it means the similarity rules are applied to the child expressions.
             Types are similar if one is assignable to the other.

-Is a part of refers to the expression tree.
+"Is a part of" refers to the expression tree.
 For example, a take might be buried inside an include, but a top level
-            take will pass "is part of" an expression with a nest take.
+            take will pass "is part of" an expression with a nested take.

 ## Constructors